 You may wonder why David would reach out to a journalist a thousand miles away.
 Here’s why: Quick story … David was given my name and phone number by Claire Culhane, a respected prison rights activist.
 David’s first phone call was in the early 1990s.
-He was curious if a con [McDonald from Newfoundland] had suffered after being shot and killed by guards to end an uprising at a federal pen in Prince Albert, Saskatchewan.
+He was curious if a con [McDonald from Newfoundland] had suffered after being shot and killed by guards to end a hostage taking at a federal pen in Prince Albert, Saskatchewan.

-I shared with David what I knew — that his friend lived for only 15 minutes after getting hit in the back with a shotgun blast.
-I also told him that bruising on McDonald’s face came because guards put the boots to him as he lay on the ground.
+I shared with David what I knew — that his friend had lived for 15 minutes after getting hit in the back with shotgun pellets.
+I also told him that McDonald’s face was severely bruised because guards had put the boots to him as he lay on the floor twitching.

-David phoned a few weeks later with a news story.
+David phoned a few weeks later with a ‘news story.’
 He revealed he had just fired his lawyer, Hersh Wolch.
 I recorded the interview — but did not run the story.
-David phoned the next day, and he was in a panic.
+David phoned the next day.
+He was in a panic.
 “What did you do with the story?” he demanded.
-I advised David I didn’t run it because he sounded agitated.
-He was blowing off steam [and firing someone through the media].
+I advised him I hadn’t run it because he sounded agitated.
+David was blowing off steam [plus firing someone through the media].

-“I owe you one!” he said, with joy in his voice.
+“I owe you one!”
+David said, with great joy in his voice.
 I replied, “You don’t owe me anything.
 All is good.”

 I recall being with David on Stony Plain Road in Edmonton’s west end when he spotted a cigarette butt on the sidewalk.
-He picked it up, straightened it out, then flicked a Bic lighter and, between puffs, remarked, “I’m not proud …”
+He bent over, picked it up, straightened out the cigarette butt, then flicked a Bic lighter and, between puffs, remarked, “I’m not proud …”